 This one is a close tie for “first place” on my list because, hello… it’s Google!

-We literally use the term “Google it” as a verb around our house because it’s one of the first things we do if we have a quick question about anything.
+We literally use the term “Google it” as a verb because it’s one of the first things we do if we have a quick question about anything.

 Anything and everything about anything and everything you could want to or need to know… Google has it!